fivdi/i2c-bus/doc/raspberry-pi-i2c.md

 by user `pi` on Raspbian without root privileges is highly dependent in the version of Raspbian being used.

+### Configuring I2C with raspi-config

-On Raspbian Jessie 2015-11-21 the complete configuration can be performed with the `raspi-config` software configuration tool which can be run from a terminal window as follows:
+With Raspbian Jessie 2015-11-21 or later the complete configuration can be performed with the `raspi-config` software configuration tool which can be run from a terminal window as follows:

 ```
 sudo raspi-config
 ```

-In the `raspi-config` user interface navigate to `Advanced Options >> I2C` and answer both questions with `<Yes>`.
+In the `raspi-config` user interface navigate to `Interfacing Options >> I2C` and answer the question `"Would you like the ARM I2C interface to be enabled?"` with `<Yes>`.
 After the next reboot user `pi` will be able to use the I2C bus without root privileges.

+### Configuring I2C Manually

 On older versions of Raspbian (prior to Raspbian Jessie 2015-11-21) the `raspi-config` tool can still be used to configure the I2C bus, but additional